starlightromero/kub-network/README.md

 # Kub Network

-An app with three separate APIs to practice Kubernetes networking
+An app with three separate APIs and a React frontend to practice Kubernetes networking

 ## Architecture